juliajvbaumgarten/Project-1/README.md

 ```bash
 python ODE.py energy_drift --m 1 --k 1 --force_validation --h 0.05 --tmax 200
 ```
+This specific command runs the ODE.py file using "energy drift" mode, which checks how the total energy of the oscillator changes over long integration periods.
+It can help verify energy conservation.
+"--m 1" sets the mass to 1
+"--k 1" sets the spring constant to 1
+"--force_validation" adds validation layer
+"--h 0.05" sets the time step at 0.05
+"--tmax 200" simulates until $t = 200$.
+We note $\frac{200}{2\pi}$ is about 32 oscillations.

 ***convergence***
 ```bash
 python ODE.py convergence --m 1 --k 1 --x0 1 --v0 0 --tmax 10 --h_list 0.4 0.2 0.1 0.05 0.025
 ```
+This specific command runs the ODE.py file using "convergence" mode, which plots error vs time step to analyse global error behavior.
+"--m 1" sets the mass to 1
+"--k 1" sets the spring constant to 1
+"--x0 1 --v0 0" sets the initial conditions to $x(0) = 1$ and $v(0) = 0$
+"--tmax 10" simulates until $t = 10$.
+"--h_list 0.4 0.2 0.1 0.05 0.025" runs the simulation with step sizes 0.4 0.2 0.1 0.05 0.025

 ***frequency_response***